No items found.

 Q. Why should sermorelin be taken at night on an empty stomach?

-A. Sermorelin works with the body’s natural hormone checks and balance system and is in part regulated by a hormone called somatostatin.
-After eating, somatostatin levels fluctuate, which may interfere with sermorelin's possible benefits.
+A. Sermorelin works with the body’s hormone checks and balance system and is in part regulated by a hormone called somatostatin.
+After eating, somatostatin levels fluctuate, which may interfere with sermorelin's potential action.
 For this reason, it’s best to avoid late meals and also to take sermorelin at night, when our body naturally releases growth hormone.1 Eating late in the evening should be avoided in any case for sleep and metabolic health reasons.
 Gastric emptying of a typical meal takes around 2 to 4 hours.

 Q. What is the reason for cycling sermorelin?